playerony/efa-companies/README.md

 EFA in the project name means used architecture pattern.
 ![image](https://michalzalecki.com/posts/elegant-frontend-architecture-layers@2x.png)
-This is a simple app which is a simple version of portfolio tracker
+This is a simple app which is a simple version of portfolio tracker.

 ## 📖Table of Contents